BemiHQ/bemi/README.md

 This will add a new record in the `changes` table within the same database after a few seconds.

-If you want to also store application-specific context (e.g., user ID, API endpoint, etc.) with these low-level database changes, check out our open-source [ORM packages](https://docs.bemi.io/#supported-nodejs-orms).
+To optionally automatically enhance these low-level database changes with application-specific context (e.g., user ID, API endpoint, etc.), check out our compatible [ORM packages](https://docs.bemi.io/#supported-nodejs-orms).

 ## Architecture